safari experts, since 1991

 What causes elephants to eat crops?

-The first step to understanding the issue as a whole is to consider why these elephants would choose to venture astray from their natural source of food in the first place.
-Considering that their food sources are plenty in the region (Amboseli, Udzungwa and Selous), there is more than simply diet to take into account.
+The first step to understanding the issue as a whole is to consider why these elephants would choose to venture astray from their natural food sources in the first place.
+Considering that there are plenty of food sources in the region (including Udzungwa and Selous), there is more than simply diet to consider.

 elephants-tanzania-crops-community-conservation